PanJi-0/scmrelax/README.md

 # scmrelax

-Estimate combination weights in synthetic control methods by relaxed balancing approaches, including L2, EL and Entropy-SCM-Relaxation.
+Estimate combination weights by relaxation approaches to synthetic control, including L2, EL and entropy-SCM-Relaxation.

 ## Introduction

 This python package implements the SCM-relaxation estimator for synthetic control in

-- Liao, Shi and Zheng (2025): "A Relaxation Approach to Synthetic Control"[arxiv](https://arxiv.org/abs/2508.01793)
+- Liao, Shi and Zheng (2025): "A Relaxation Approach to Synthetic Control" ([arxiv](https://arxiv.org/abs/2508.01793))

 The current package is sufficient to replicate all empirical results in the paper.